RobPo/PaperiNode/readme.md

 Examples
 -------------------
 This is the place to get started!
-Ready to use examples can be found **[here](https://github.com/RobPo/paperinode/tree/master/examples)** .
+Ready to use examples can be found **[here](https://github.com/RobPo/paperinode/tree/master/examples)**.

-These demo projects are for your inspiration!
+Following demo projects are for your inspiration!
 What will you implement with PaperiNode?
 Tell us, we’ll love to add your project here!

 ![weatherforecast](https://user-images.githubusercontent.com/21104467/71322107-f3756080-24c3-11ea-96c5-fdd6a71fff85.jpg)